JGoutin/jgoutin.github.io/index.md

 <img src="assets/windows.svg" width="16"> Microsoft Windows
 (almost all versions, but not as a server).

-### Data analytic
+### Data analytics

-My initial formation was scientific, and I switched to software development by building data analytic tools for optical engineers and for automating test benches.
+My initial formation was scientific, and I switched to software development by building data analytics tools for optical engineers and for automating test benches.

 I have experience with
 <img src="assets/numpy.svg" width="16"> Numpy,